jjvanzon/Circular-Language-Spec/spec/classes.md

 <img src="images/Classes.005.png" width="250" />

-While the structure of the object might be similar to the contents of the class, the data appears to have changed.
-Values of an object's attributes and might change as well as related objects.
+While the *structure* of the object might be similar to the contents of the class, the *data* appears to have changed. *Values* of an object's attributes and might change as well as *related objects*.

 ## Prototypes